-4. RECOMMENDATIONS
+4. CONCLUSION AND REASONS FOR RECOMMENDATIONS

-4.1 The Executive is asked to approve the Draft Treasury Management Strategy Statement for 2014/15, which incorporates the Investment Strategy and the MRP Strategy, together with the Prudential Indicators for 2014/15 for draft budget consultation purposes as set out in Appendix A and the Treasury Management Policy Statement as set out at Appendix D.
+The Executive is asked to approve, for recommendation to Council on 4 February, the Treasury Management Strategy Statement for 2014/15, which incorporates the Investment Strategy and the MRP Strategy, together with the Prudential Indicators for 2014/15.